Course Descriptions and Registration

 8TH GRADE MATH Students will focus on formulating and reasoning about expressions and equations, including modeling an association in bivariate data with a linear equation, and solving linear equations and systems of linear equations; grasping the concept of a function and using functions to describe quantitative relationships; and analyzing two- and three-dimensional space and figures using distance, angle, similarity, and congruence, and understanding and applying the Pythagorean Theorem.

 INTEGRATED SCIENCE State of Utah Science with Engineering Education (SEEd) Standards Focus is on the constant interaction of matter and energy in nature.
 Students will explore how matter is arranged into either simple or complex substances.
-Emphasize on how substances store and transfer energy, which can cause them to interact physically and chemically, provide energy to living organisms, or be harnessed and used by humans.
+Emphasize how substances store and transfer energy, which can cause them to interact physically and chemically, provide energy for living organisms, or be harnessed and used by humans.
 Matter and energy cycle and change in ecosystems through processes that occur during photosynthesis and cellular respiration.
 Additionally, substances that provide a benefit to organisms, including humans, are unevenly distributed on Earth due to geologic and atmospheric systems.
 Some resources form quickly, allowing them to be renewable, while other resources are nonrenewable.
 Evidence reveals that Earth systems change and affect ecosystems and organisms in positive and negative ways.

 HOMEROOM This class is a 30-minute class.
 Students will participate in the Second Step curriculum.
 Planners will be checked weekly.
 Self-knowledge and career activities will take place as well.